McGlothlin/pelican-site/content/code/pagespeed.md

 ### What is PageSpeed?

 The [PageSpeed](https://developers.google.com/speed/pagespeed/module/){:target="_blank"} module is a web server plugin, offered for both Apache and nginx.
-It does all the heavy lifting for you by optimizing resources automatically based on its plethora of configuration settings.
+It does all the heavy lifting for you by optimizing resources automatically.
 This gives you the freedom to fine tune your site in a way that works best for your specific use case, making for both a happy user and a happy developer.

 ### Why PageSpeed?